edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 suboptimal.
 Upgrading is therefore easy, whereas downgrading is harder.

-The emergent behaviour over many users from a policy of backward compatibility plus new features is that a natural pressure builds up on each individual user to upgrade his or her own application version, and, the more other users an individual exchanges data files with, the more acute this pressure becomes.
+The emergent behaviour over many users from such a policy of new attractive features plus backward compatibility features is that a natural pressure builds up on each individual user to upgrade his or her own application version, and, the more other users an individual exchanges data files with, the more acute this pressure becomes.

 Proposal - part 1